 , professor, Norwegian University of Science and Technology

 Abstract: Cultural Heritage Analysis for a New Generation (CHANGE) is a European Union funded project led by the Norwegian University of Science and Technology that supports early stage researchers develop methodologies to assess and monitor cultural heritage artifacts.
 After a brief introduction to the program, participants discuss their specific projects.

 CHANGE: Changes in Shape and Appearance on heritage surfaces: Let’s identify them!!, Sunita Saha

-, professor, Warsaw University of Technology
+, doctoral student, Warsaw University of Technology

 Abstract: This work presents two novel methods for further post processing of surface data to identify location of changes and assess them over time or before and after conservation treatment on heritage objects.
 The first method classifies the geometry changes from the surfaces by studying the 4D local spatial distribution between two-time data and the second one assesses the changes in appearance by studying the behavior of the reflectance transformation imaging surface reconstruction coefficients.
 These methods help in making the process of comparison and assessment of 3D changes over time, automated improving the digital documentation.

 CHANGE: Same, Same, but Different: Multiscale Approach to Condition Mapping and Imaging Using Spectral Techniques, Jan Cutajar